L3pux/pyfetch/README.md

 I'm not a programmer and I only started learning to code a while ago, I though that making a fetch project is a good idea and I wanted to share is :)
 # Usage:
-to use it simply download the pyfetch file and run it "python pyfetch.py"
+to use it simply download the pyfetch file and run it
+$ python pyfetch.py

 # Notes:
 When I made it I didn't made it for people to use instead of other fetch programs so it's not finished and have lot of problems, like: